bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

 {% highlight python %}
 def extract_candidate_chunks(text, grammar=r'KT: {(<JJ>* <NN.*>+ <IN>)? <JJ>* <NN.*>+}'):
-    import itertools, nltk
+    import itertools, nltk, string

+    # exclude candidates that are stop words or entirely punctuation
+    punct = set(string.punctuation)
     stop_words = set(nltk.corpus.stopwords.words('english'))
+    # tokenize, POS-tag, and chunk using regular expressions
     chunker = nltk.chunk.regexp.RegexpParser(grammar)
     tagged_sents = nltk.pos_tag_sents(nltk.word_tokenize(sent) for sent in nltk.sent_tokenize(text))
     all_chunks = list(itertools.chain.from_iterable(nltk.chunk.tree2conlltags(chunker.parse(tagged_sent))
                                                     for tagged_sent in tagged_sents))
+    # join constituent chunk words into a single chunked phrase
     candidates = [' '.join(word for word, pos, chunk in group).lower()
                   for key, group in itertools.groupby(all_chunks, lambda (word,pos,chunk): chunk != 'O') if key]

-    return [c for c in candidates if c not in stop_words]
+    return [cand for cand in candidates
+            if cand not in stop_words and not all(char in punct for char in cand)]
 {% endhighlight %}

-When `text` is assigned to the first two paragraphs of this post, `set(candidates)` is more or less the same as the candidate keyphrases listed in <a href="#candidate-identification">1.
+When `text` is assigned to the first two paragraphs of this post, `set(extract_candidate_chunks(text))` returns more or less the same set of candidate keyphrases as listed in <a href="#candidate-identification">1.
 Candidate Identification</a>.
 (Additional cleaning and filtering code improves the list a bit and helps to makes up for tokenizing/tagging/chunking errors.)
 For comparison, the original TextRank algorithm performs best when extracting all (unigram) nouns and adjectives, like so:

 {% highlight python %}
 def extract_candidate_words(text, good_tags=set(['JJ','JJR','JJS','NN','NNP','NNS','NNPS'])):
-    import itertools, nltk
+    import itertools, nltk, string

+    # exclude candidates that are stop words or entirely punctuation
+    punct = set(string.punctuation)
     stop_words = set(nltk.corpus.stopwords.words('english'))
+    # tokenize and POS-tag words
     tagged_words = itertools.chain.from_iterable(nltk.pos_tag_sents(nltk.word_tokenize(sent)
                                                                     for sent in nltk.sent_tokenize(text)))
+    # filter on certain POS tags and lowercase all words
     candidates = [word.lower() for word, tag in tagged_words
-                  if tag in good_tags and word.lower() not in stop_words]
+                  if tag in good_tags and word.lower() not in stop_words
+                  and not all(char in punct for char in word)]

     return candidates
 {% endhighlight %}

-In this case, `set(candidates)` is more or less equivalent to the set of words visualized as a network in the <a href="#unsupervised">sub-section on unsupervised methods</a>.
+In this case, `set(extract_candidate_words(text))` gives basically the same set of words visualized as a network in the <a href="#unsupervised">sub-section on unsupervised methods</a>.

 Code for keyphrase selection depends entirely on the approach taken, of course.
 It's relatively straightforward to implement the simplest, frequency statistic-based approach using [scikit-learn](http://scikit-learn.org/stable/) or [gensim](http://radimrehurek.com/gensim/):